 1922: Mrs. Etta Newby sold the lot to Ida Williams.
 The notary public for the transaction was real estate agent C. R. Vickery, son of Glenwood developer Richard Vickery.

 1927: A Sanborn map shows that in 1927 the Fort Worth city limits ran along Tarrant Road (just south of Burton) and along Miller Street.
 The Burton Street lot is indicated in yellow.
 Notice that Burchill Road was called “Bowman Springs Road,” which today exists only in Arlington.
-Just above Sunshine Drive (now Littlejohn Avenue) also notice the street named “Ramey.”
-By 1927 the lot had a house on it.
+Just above Sunshine Drive (now Littlejohn Avenue) also notice the street named “Ramey,” which runs east almost to Lake Arlington.
+By 1927 the Burton Street lot had a house on it.

 1930: Ida Williams sold the lot and house to R. M. Chitty.
 The 1930 map shows the Ramey survey outlined in yellow.